Carleman estimates for geodesic X-ray transforms: Introduction

 In the more general case where $(M,g)$ is a compact simple/Anosov manifold with nonpositive sectional curvature, one could use Theorem \ref{thm_pestov_carleman_nonpositivecurvature_intro} to prove an analogue of Theorem \ref{thm_xray_transport_intro} with two additional restrictions: the map $\mathcal{A}$ should satisfy

 and the solution $u \in C^{\infty}(SM, \mC^n)$ should additionally satisfy

-where $X_-$ is the part of $X$ that maps $\Omega_m$ to $\Omega_{m-1}$ (see Section \ref{sec_preliminaries}).
+where $X_-$ is the part of $X$ that maps $\Omega_m$ to $\Omega_{m-1}$ (see Section \ref{sec_preliminaries}) and $\tau>0$ is sufficiently large (depending on $\mathcal A$).
 The condition for $\mathcal{A}$ is satisfied if $\mathcal{A}$ is a general Higgs field, but \eqref{exponential_decay_regularity} should be viewed as an additional regularity condition (it states that the Fourier coefficients of $X_- u$ decay exponentially, which corresponds to real-analyticity of $X_- u$ in the $v$ variable).
 Thus, the Carleman estimate in Theorem \ref{thm_pestov_carleman_nonpositivecurvature_intro} shows that the injectivity result for a general Higgs field reduces to the regularity result \eqref{exponential_decay_regularity}.
-We do not have a proof for \eqref{exponential_decay_regularity}, but in Section \ref{sec_applications} we will give an alternative argument to deal with general connections in the Euclidean disc.
+However, it is not at all clear how to establish \eqref{exponential_decay_regularity}.
+For simple surfaces, it is possible to bypass these difficulties using a loop group factorization result and reducing the problem to the skew-hermitian case, see \cite{PS_LoopG}.

 Theorem \ref{thm_xray_transport_intro} easily implies uniqueness results for X-ray transforms, whenever one has a regularity result showing that the vanishing of the X-ray transform yields a $C^{\infty}$ solution $u$ of a transport equation.
 Let us next discuss this in more detail.